Grassalkovich Palace: History

-The building was finished in 1760, by architect Anton Mayerhofer for Hungarian aristocrat Antal Grassalkovich, a close friend of Maria Theresa.
+The building was finished in 1760, by architect Andreas Mayerhoffer for Hungarian aristocrat Antal Grassalkovich of Croatian descent, a close friend of Maria Theresa.
+Antal was then President of the Royal Hungarian Chamber (quasi-Minister of Finance), and as such he needed an apartment in the capital (since Pressburg — now Bratislava — was the capital of Hungary until 1848).
 It features many rooms and an impressive staircase.
 The chapel is decorated with frescoes by Joseph von Pichler.